Table of Contents

 The Ninevites repented of their wickedness after heeding Jonah’s warning of God’s impending judgments upon them.
-And the Lord forgave them and didn’t destroy their city (Jonah chapters 1-3). https://bibleask.org/jonah-run-away-god-although-prophet/
+And the Lord forgave them and didn’t destroy their city at that time (Jona. chapters 1-3). https://bibleask.org/jonah-run-away-god-although-prophet/

 In contrast, Moses prayed for the Israelites’ salvation and was willing that his own name be blotted out so they might be saved (Exodus 32:31,32).
 But now Jonah prayed that his proud life be taken out if God would save the Ninevites.
 By his hasty spirit, the prophet missed a great blessing (Proverbs 14:29; 16:32).

-The angry Jonah, was willing to show pity on a plant of little value, that he didn’t even plant, but was unwilling to show the same pity on God’s children who live in the great city of Nineveh.
-What a distorted sense of values!
+The angry prophet, was willing to show pity on a plant of little value, that he didn’t even plant, but was unwilling to show the same pity on God’s children who live in the great city of Nineveh.
+Sadly, he had a distorted sense of values!
 The truth is that God loves the sinners and is willing to forgive them when they repent (2 Peter 3:9).
-In fact, the main goal of the Christianity is the salvation of souls (1 Peter 1:9).
+In fact, the main goal of faith is the salvation of souls (1 Peter 1:9).

 In His service,